NethermindEth/worldcoin-private-social-graph/README.md

 When connecting your wallet to the local development environment, you will be prompted to add the network to your wallet.

 Use the [Worldcoin Simulator](https://simulator.worldcoin.org) in place of World App to scan the IDKit QR codes and generate the zero-knowledge proofs.

+#### Warning regarding root collision attacks:
+Note that we use the same hash function without domain separation for both leaves and the internal nodes of the tree.
+This could potentially lead to root collision attacks where an attacker can build a tree with the same root but different leaves.
+The fact that we accept only Merkle paths of specific length could mitigate this but still needs consideration.

 ### References
 1. Worldcoin: https://docs.worldcoin.org/